 Upcoming Release Details

-While individual release information is available below for reference, the developers have set the expectations that the following items are forthcoming in mid 2014; presumably in June or July.
+While individual release information is available below for reference, the developers have set the expectations that the following items are forthcoming in late 2014; presumably in November or December, followed by a Steam Early Access release.

 April 2012 The first demo was made available which included basic, inline 4, naturally-aspirated engine design.
 At first, it was available only to pre-order customers (it was released for them on April 8, 2012).
 After two weeks, it was made free to anyone.